twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/machines/macos.md

     document. chezmoi will run this script whenever its contents change, i.e. when you add or remove brews or casks.

-### Determine the hostname
+## Determine the hostname

-The result of the command `hostname` on macOS depends on the network that the machine is connected to.
+The result of the `hostname` command on macOS depends on the network that the machine is connected to.
 For a stable result, use the `scutil` command:

 ```